 “Chaiku” is a hybrid word I came up with to describe my series of micro-poetry.
-Like haiku and senryu, chaiku is a soul sigh – it is the essence of a story and a lived experience, captured and conveyed to the reader in very few words.
+Like haiku, chaiku is a soul sigh – it is the essence of a story, a moment in time and a lived experience, captured and conveyed in the brevity of ‘one breath.’

 “Chai” is the Hebrew word for “Life.”
-It is a highly significant word in Judaism.
-Chai, along with its numerical value of 18, is used in many aspects of Jewish life.
+Chai, along with its numerical value of 18, is highly significant in Judaism and used in many aspects of Jewish life.
 (The “ch” is pronounced with a guttural sound, as in the Scottish word “loch”).

 “Ku” is a Japanese word meaning: 1) Verse of poetry.
 2) Maxim, expression, idiom.
 3) Pain, suffering, difficulty, hardship.

 “Ku” is also one of The Three Truths in Buddhism.
 Ku is “non-substantiality,” meaning that which can not be perceived with the five senses or grasping self, but is filled with latent potential or possibilities in flux.